BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

-= 1.0.15 =
+= 1.0.16 =
-* TESTED : Compatibility of the reservation plugin with Wordpress 4.3.
+* TESTED : Compatibility of the reservation plugin with Wordpress 4.3.1
+* ... : a bug with datepicker selection of bookings.

 == Changelog ==